rktjmp/fennel-cljlib/doc/macros.md

 (lazy-seq & body)
 ```

-Takes a `body` of expressions that returns an sequence, table or nil,
+Takes a `body` of expressions that returns a sequence, table or nil,
 and yields a lazy sequence that will invoke the body only the first
 time `seq` is called, and will cache the result and return it on all
 subsequent `seq` calls.
 See also - `realized?`